allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 db.coll2.createIndex({name: 1, surname: 1}, {unique: true})
 ```

-It is therefore possible to omit the condition on the `surname` field and search only by `name`, but it's not possible
+It is therefore possible to omit the condition on the `surname` field and search only by `name`, but it’s not possible
 the other way around.

 We managed to find out the first difference between two types of indexes: composite key indexes are less flexible,
 require all values to be specified, while in regular composite indexes we can omit values from the right.

-Let's also check if the order of conditions matter?
+Let’s also check if the order of conditions matter?

 ```javascript
 db.getCollection('coll1').find({